SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_table.rst

 .. code-block:: postgres

    CREATE TABLE users (
-      id BIGINT NOT NULL IDENTITY(0,1), -- Start with 0, increment by 1
+      id BIGINT IDENTITY(0,1) NOT NULL , -- Start with 0, increment by 1
       name VARCHAR(30) NOT NULL,
-      country VARCHAR(30) NOT NULL,
+      country VARCHAR(30) DEFAULT 'Unknown' NOT NULL );
-   );

 .. note::
-   * Identity columns are supported on BIGINT columns.
+   * Identity columns are supported on ``BIGINT`` columns.

    * Identity does not enforce the uniqueness of values.
-The identity value can be bypassed by specifying it in an INSERT command.
+The identity value can be bypassed by specifying it in an :ref:`insert` command.

 Creating a table from a SELECT query
 -----------------------------------------